-Figure A132 and Figure A133: Real-Time Prices and Interface Schedules
+Figure A138 and Figure A139: Real-Time Prices and Interface Schedules

 Our analysis of these schedules is presented in two figures, each with two panels.
 The left panel displays a scatter plot of real-time price differences and net imports during all unconstrained hours.
 Good market performance would be characterized by net imports into MISO when its prices are higher than those in neighboring markets.
 The right side of each figure shows monthly averages for hourly real-time price differences between adjacent regions and the monthly average magnitude of the hourly price differences as average absolute differences.
 In an efficient market, prices should converge when the interfaces between regions are not congested.

-Figure A132 shows these results for the MISO-PJM interface, and Figure A133 shows the results for the MISO-IESO interface.
+Figure A138 and Figure A139 shows the results for the MISO-PJM and MISO-IESO interfaces.